web analytics

 I am a preschool teacher and can not wait to add this book to our library.

-72. Amy Stair Smith on said:
+70. Amy Stair Smith says

 This is a conversation we’ve been having with our oldest son.
 I would love to have a book to reinforce it!

-73. Marcie Halle Davis on said:
+71. Marcie Halle Davis says

 This would be perfect for my kids!!!
 Love this idea!!!